babashka/process/API.md

   first argument, followed by multiple command line arguments.
 The first command line argument is automatically tokenized.

-  Differences with process:

-  - Does not work with threading for piping output from another process.
-  - It does not take a vector of strings, but varargs strings.
-  - Option map goes first, not last.

   Examples:

   - `(shell "ls -la")`